MorpheusAIs/Docs/!KEYDOCS README FIRST!/BuildersGuide.md

 https://github.com/MorpheusAIs/Morpheus

 ## Other Ways to Contribute To Morpheus
-If you have improvements you want to propose to the Morpheus Reference Implementations there is the Morpheus Request for Comments section here: https://github.com/MorpheusAIs/MRC
+If you have improvements you want to propose to the Morpheus Reference Implementations, the Morpheus Request for Comments (MRC) repository is here: https://github.com/MorpheusAIs/MRC